 Their possible paths are drawn on the map, but you never know which way they will go, until you roll the slave catcher die.
 If the slave is caught, he goes to the slave market and if he can’t be delivered back to the plantation, he is lost.
 Lose enough slaves and you lose the game.

-The trick is to spend your resources wisely – try to strike a balance between growing support for the Abolitionist movement (so that the slavery can be abolished at the end), while trying to save as many slaves in the process – taking risks while avoiding slave catchers.
-You might be faced with tough moral decisions – let the catcher catch one slave for three others to come through?
+The trick is to spend your resources wisely – try to strike a balance between growing support for the Abolitionist movement (so that slavery can be abolished at the end), while trying to save as many slaves in the process – taking risks while avoiding slave catchers.
+You might be faced with tough moral decisions – let one of the slaves be caught for three others to come through?

 It’s a whole different dilemma when you know the theme has been designed around real people’s fates, not mythical creatures.